DoubleHyphen/morton-encoding/README.md

 The Morton encoding can be computed very efficiently and branchlessly.
 For use-cases where one needs to keep splitting the available space recursively into halves, it's unmatched; quad-trees and oct-trees are a great example of that.

 ## Disadvantages
 Morton encoding in general isn't very good at preserving locality, at least when compared to eg Hilbert encoding.
-Furthermore, the present crate only implements it for cases where each coordinate has the same amount of significant bits; for cases where that's not true, the user is urged to use the `lindel` crate, which will hopefully come out soon:tm:.
+Furthermore, the present crate only implements it for cases where each coordinate has the same amount of significant bits; for cases where that's not true, the user is urged to use [`lindel`](https://crates.io/crates/lindel) instead.